 This is where you want to think about what your battle card looks like.
 In some cases, your CRM or sales enablement software might allow you to create battle card templates with key messaging that pops up in real time for the sales rep to leverage in their conversation.

-If you’re designing a standalone tool, make sure you’re using clear headings, succinct bullet points, and that your battle cards are easy to skim and find the right information quickly if your sales rep is having a meeting or call with a client or prospect.
+If you’re designing a standalone tool, make sure you’re using clear headings, and succinct bullet points, and that your battle cards are easy to skim and find the right information quickly if your sales rep is having a meeting or call with a client or prospect.

 There is nothing worse than a sales rep fumbling for data points or having to spend time searching for the right thing after the meeting.
 Having an effectively designed battle card will help prevent this from happening.
 You might even consider consulting a user experience designer for some best practices when laying out your information in the most effective way for people to read or skim the most relevant information.